 “The true Christmas spirit is putting others’ happiness before our own, and finding you’ve never known such happiness.” ― Toni Sorenson

 The Light Up Christmas Tree Craft I originally planned on doing was a bit different than the one we created in the end.

 My original idea was inspired by my husband’s Scandinavian traditions.
 Their trees are fairly simple.
 Usually, the only colors used to decorate the tree are red and white with most of the ornaments made from natural materials.
-I wanted to make a Christmas trees using sticks.
+I wanted to make Christmas trees using sticks.
 So I sent my husband out to the garden where he dutifully cut dozens of sticks for me.
 We glued the sticks onto our cones shapes and we got pretty far.

 And then the sticks started to slide off.
 Every time we slid one back into place another one would start sliding.
-The kids got frustrated and sticky and a mess started to ooze across the craft table.
+The kids got frustrated and sticky mess started to ooze across the craft table.
 Not good.